razorblader/deception-lab-razorblade/OpenCanary/setup.md

 # OpenCanary - setup
-This guide explains how to install and build the OpenCanary honeypot on a clean Ubuntu Server 20.04 system.
+this guide explains how to install and build the OpenCanary honeypot on a clean Ubuntu Server 20.04 system.

 ---
 #  Requirements

 - Ubuntu Server 20.04